jecksolovyev/io.centredo.docs/docs/source/pages/digitalSignature/template/digitalSignatureOnTemplate.rst

 Digital signature addition to the document
 ==========================================

 To use the digital signature on the document you have to add signer role.
-You may add only two digital signatue for one role on the one document.
-It should be different types of the digital signature: personal and company.
-Also, company signature can be with the stamp, this option is optional.
+You may add only one digital signature for one role on the one document.

 You can add the field in any place of the document.
 To do this:

 1. Drag and drop the field to the document;
 2. Set unique field name;
 3. Select the role of the signer who has to set a signature;
-4. Set optional or required status for company signature (optional step)

 On the template you will watch the element which looks like the button with title: DS - "role name".